I’ve become pretty familiar with phone trees since I started providing phone captioning services for people with hearing disabilities.

 - Keep an even volume

-It’s OK to offer an online option to take care of customer service issues, but it should never feel like waiting for a live agent is some kind of punishment.
-Use a creative solution like an automated callback or a voicemail message that will be returned.
-Remember, seniors talk to each other about how they’re treated not only by their children, but by doctors, financial advisers (who usually have excellent phone skills), and the customer service they get from services as varied as credit cards and pay TV.
+It’s OK to offer an online option to take care of customer service issues, but a customer should never feel like waiting for a live agent is some kind of punishment.
+Use a creative solution like an automated callback or a voicemail message that will be returned within one business day.